IT Lessons Businesses Should Learn from Hurricane Irma

 Find an IT Partner… Now

-There’s good reason for this.
+There’s a good reason for this.
 IT managed service providers—at least the good ones—aren’t reactionary organizations; their work is constant and ongoing.
 In the event of a natural disaster, their support—and their value—is that they’ll ensure your IT disaster recovery plan gets followed.

 In many respects, your IT managed service provider IS your disaster recovery plan.
 They’ve already become your partner, monitoring, providing preventative maintenance, and a level of proactive support as deep as if they were your own in-house IT team.
 Constant preparation for events like hurricanes is part of their SOP (Standard Operating Procedure).
 This includes redundant back-ups to ensure that whatever else is lost, your data won’t be.